-Warning: Do not overload the vehicle or trailer.
+- Warning: Do not overload the vehicle or trailer.
 Doing so can cause poor performance, vehicle damage and loss of vehicle control, resulting in serious injury.

-▲ Warning: Do not use the trailer hitch to tow/transport Model X.
+Warning: Do not use the trailer hitch to tow/transport Model X.

-Caution: Tesla assumes no responsibility for damage or injuries resulting from towing a trailer, for any errors or omissions in the instructions accompanying towing equipment, or for your failure to follow the proper instructions.
+towing a trailer, for any errors or omissions in the instructions accompanying towing equipment, or for your failure to follow the proper instructions.
 Damage caused by towing a trailer is not covered by the warranty.